v-natalia/setup-fixes/fixes.md

 ```

 This will ask you for your name (FirstName LastName) and your email.
-Please now quit all your opened terminal windows.
+*Please now quit all your opened terminal windows.*

-If you open the terminal again and is not looking like it should.
-You need to redo all the steps again.
+If you open the terminal again and is not looking like it should you need to redo all the steps again.
 And again, until it looks pretty as we use it in Le Wagon.